josemiguel-alvarez/simple-remix-blog/README.md

 Feel free to open an issue if you have any suggestions or issues.
 I'll try to respond as soon as possible.
 You can also open a PR if you want to contribute to the project.

 This project has the All Contributors bot installed, so please open a pull request to add yourself to the contributors list.
 Check the [All Contributors documentation](https://allcontributors.org/docs/en/bot/usage).

+Contributing guide:

+1. Fork & clone this project.
+2. Run `yarn install` to install all the dependencies.
+3. Run `yarn dev` to start the development server.

 ## Contributors ✨